BRAEKELEER Adrien (De)

 Painter of genre scenes, interiors and animals.

-Adrien de Braekeleer was born in Antwerp on March 1, 1818 and died in Borgerhout on April 5, 1904.
-He was the nephew and a pupil of Ferdinand De Braekeleer.
+Adrien de Braekeleer was born in Antwerp on the 1st of March 1818 and died in Borgerhout on the 5th of April 1904.
+Nephew and pupil of Ferdinand De Braekeleer.
 His brother Jacques was a sculptor.
-In 1874 he exhibited at the Ghent Salon.
-He was also a regular participant at the Antwerp Salon.
-From 1849 till 1891 he mainly painted kitchen scenes and other preferred subjects like blacksmiths.
-He was influenced by the masters of the 17th Century and Henry Leys.
+In 1874 he exhibited at the Ghent Salon; he was also a regular participant at the Antwerp Salon.
+From 1849 to 1891 he mainly painted kitchen scenes and other preferred subjects like blacksmiths.
+He was influenced by the masters of the XVIIth century and Henry Leys.
 His pictures are of the highest quality and are painted with delicacy.

 Antwerp 1818 - Borgerhout 1904

-Antwerp - Hamburg - Lierre - Montréal - Rennes - Stuttgart - Wellington
+Antwerp - Hamburg - Lierre - Montreal - Rennes - Stuttgart